 At this point, actual evaluation of the candidates can begin.
 We have found that a grid and pass card (hall pass) system is perhaps the easiest and most effective method of controlling the timely flow of all candidates through the skills.
 This system helps minimize excessive noise which may affect skill performances, requires all candidates to assemble in one waiting area between skills, controls the candidates from discussing specific examination-related information, and provides the Examination Coordinator with immediate feedback on the progress of the examination at any time.
 The Exam Coordinator will be visiting all skills as the psychomotor examination begins to assure fairness, consistency, and adherence to all requirements for the examinations.
 The Exam Coordinator will observe the interaction between all Skill Examiners and candidates during actual evaluation to help assure the evaluations are in accordance with the examination criteria.
-The Examination Coordinator or his/her designee should assure that candidates do not discuss specific examination information throughout the examination.
 The Examination Coordinator or his/her designee is responsible for reporting to the QAC any discussions that may have occurred between candidates if these discussions are believed to have resulted in an unfair advantage or inequality among the candidates.